philippmuench/plasmidminer/README.md

 # Prediction

-If you just want to predict your input sequences, your can use our pre-builded model `model.pckl`
+If you just want to predict your input sequences, your can use our pre-builded model `model.pkl`.
+This model was trained on CAMI dataset.

 ```
 python plasmidminer/predict.py -i you_file.fasta -m model.pkl -h -s -p